Campaigns by Members

 Remember, folks, it really helps all of us if our campaigns fund in the fiction area.
 The more we put up, the more we have success, even at the small asks, the more Kickstarter pays attention to the Publishing/Fiction area.
 So even if only for a few bucks, help these campaigns along if you can.

 And most importantly, study how they are doing it.
-The last two dozen campaigns by members have all funded.
+The last three dozen campaigns by members have all funded.
 Well done, folks.

 FINISHED BUT WORTH STUDYING